Updated by Joel Lee on 19th June 2017

 Plans start at Start at $2,000 per month for a self-managed DV Developer plan, $2,500 per month for a managed DV Developer plan with Plesk Web Host Edition, and $2,699 per month for a fully managed DV Developer plan with 24/7 priority response technical support.

 Use our exclusive code and receive 20% off new hosting sign-ups: makeuseof20

-If flexibility and options are your thing, SingleHop is one of those hosting services you’ll want.
+If flexibility and options are your thing, SingleHop is the hosting service you’ll want.
 Choose a dedicated server from the 16 options on offer.
-These start with an Intel Core I5 server with 1 TB of storage, 8–16 GB of RAM, and 10 TB of bandwidth.
-All that for just $129 per month.
+These start with an Intel Core i5 server with 500 GB of storage, 8 GB of RAM, and 10 TB of bandwidth, all for $179 per month.

 SingleHop boasts 24-hour technical support, your own dedicated account team, and a 90-minute hardware replacement time.
 If you go with SingleHop, you won’t be disappointed.

 When a free or very cheap web hosting plan just isn’t cutting it anymore, it’s time to upgrade to a paid hosting service.
 This list should give you a head start toward purchasing the best hosting service that’ll ensure your website serves up the best service for all of your visitors.